iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Who knows if it's actually useful?
 It does nothing hurtful.
 My latest annoyance.<br> :date: __2020-12-21 10:23:42__

-> The info on it is useful.
-But the app itself seems to shut off my Bluetooth on its own.
-After downloading the app my Bluetooth never stays on.
-I Uninstalled the app yesterday and my Bluetooth stays on.
-I use my Bluetooth for other things, so I can't use the app until they fix that.<br> :date: __2020-12-08 20:10:14__

 #### 1-star reviews